-Join us in October 2022 to discuss, learn, and take action toward centering racial equity and social justice in the climate change resistance and resilience movements.
 The goal of the conference is to accelerate the pace with which a racial equity lens is integrated into regional climate change mitigation, adaptation, and resilience efforts.
 Centering of BIPOC experiences and adopting a racial equity lens for planning and decision making is urgently needed.
 By convening individuals and organizations from racial justice and social equity arenas with those working toward climate change resilience, this conference hopes to build a more equitable future where BIPOC and historically marginalized communities are less disproportionately impacted by a changing climate.

-- Climate justice activism and action
+- Climate justice activism, action, and learning

 - Adopting a racial equity lens – for individuals, for groups, and for action